FloKnapp/csv-parser/README.md

 }
 ```

-When you're not providing a header row, you'd get the output as an indexed array.
+When your dataset providing a header row, you'd get the output as an indexed array.

 #### Example